Orcs: First Blood: "The Taking"

-"The Taking" is a short story which follows an adventure of the orcs.
-It starts with the choosing of a new corporal.
-The orcs choose Coilla.
-Braetagg's Day take place, and the mummified corpse of the great orc leader Braetagg was stolen by creatures Pyro, a sect of the people.
-The orcs start to search for the leader because the disparition would have caused agitation.
-Haskeer and Jup Braetagg find it, but they are captured by Pyro.
-The other 28 orcs immediately come to the rescue and save them.
-The Wolverines return to Cairnbarrow with the corpse.
+"The Taking" is a short story which serves as a prequel to the events of First Blood.
+It begins with the wolverines choosing a new corporal for their warband, settling on Coilla.
+The events of the story take place on Braetagg's Day, a holy day in orc culture, and the orcs must work to retrieve the mummified corpse of the great orc leader Braetagg, which has been stolen by the Pyros, a sect of humans who worship fire.
+Haskeer and Jup find Braetagg's mummy, but are captured by Pyros, and must be rescued by the rest of the warband.
+The Wolverines return to Cairnbarrow with the corpse, whereupon Haskeer accidentally knocks its arm off while patting it on the back.

 "The Taking" originally appeared in the anthology Swords Against the Millennium, edited by Mike Chinn (Alchemy Press/Saladoth Productions; September 2000).
 "The Taking" was shortlisted for the 2001 British Fantasy Award, and has since been reprinted in a number of magazines and anthologies worldwide.

 Reception

 The trilogy, first printed in the United Kingdom by Victor Gollancz Ltd, has become international bestseller, with over one million copies sold.
 The first two volumes were nominated for the 2000 British Fantasy Award (Best Novel category).
 The success of the novel has begun as crazy in Germany.
 In the UK, sales have been respectable but not spectacular.